11 Virtual Retirement Party Ideas

 9. Make a Video Montage

 Everyone has to pitch in to make this happen.
 There are video montage tools like VidDay that allow you to share links to each team member.
 All they have to do is record their videos and upload them onto the site.
-They can make their recordings on their mobile phones or PCs.
+Short video clips from each participant can then be compiled to create a memorable montage, which they can make on their mobile phones or PCs.

 Each video should be concise, and everyone should say one thing they’ll miss about their retiring colleague.
 It won’t be a lot of work once you get the help you need.